I'm a few clowns short of a circus, and unfortunately I've disillusioned myself into thinking I can write. Godspeed.

 Live in a house with a window seat.

-Ride a gondola with the love of my life in Venice.
+Ride in a gondola with the love of my life in Venice.

 Go on a road trip down the Pan-American Highway (it doesn't have to be all the way).